Learn how to analyse and design different types of concrete slabs according to AS3600.

 Introduction

-Each type of slabs are designed to meet specific requirements based on factors such as span, load distribution, support configuration and construction requirements.
-In this article, each of the main slabs will be explained to understand the differences in structural behavior, design principles, and applications of these slab types is crucial for architects, engineers, and builders to optimize material usage, ensure stability, and meet functional and aesthetic goals in construction projects.
+Each slab type is designed to meet specific requirements based on factors such as span, load distribution, support configuration and construction requirements.
+In this article, each of the main slab types will be explained to understand the differences in structural behavior, design principles, and application.

 Where:

-coefficient depends on the location of the \( M*\) under consideration, see figures below
+: depends on the location of the under consideration, see figures below : factored ULS design load per unit length : clear span length

-For one-way slabs, as per Clause 6.10.2, the simplified method is valid provided:
+As per the clause, the simplified method is valid provided:

 - the ratio of the longer to the shorter length of any two adjacent spans does not exceed 1.2